-How our Aggregated Search service works is to 'unify' that query to be the most suitable across the boards that it's searching.
+Our Aggregated Search service unifies that query, to create the most suitable version for all the boards it's searching.

 So there may well be a slight variation on results in comparison to searching directly on the job board, but this is balanced by the ease and convenience of searching all your boards with one query, run from one system.
 This is a small percentage trade-off allowing you to perform multiple, technically accurate searches in a fraction of the time that it would take to search multiple boards manually.

-Use the unique job board 'options' to run a more accurate search.
+Review the unique job board criteria to run the most accurate search

 Use our search history tools